 For example, a web designer created an animated sliding tab bar and included it at the bottom of this finance app.

-With all of the icons well-within the natural reach of a user’s thumb, the platform is easy to use.
+With all of the icons well-within the natural reach of a user’s thumb, the platform is easy to use and follows navigation patterns.
 However, there are some limitations associated with this design.
-With such a short space from side to side, it’s difficult to fit more than just a few menu options on the screen.
+With such a short space from side to side, it’s difficult to fit more than just a few menu options and icons on the screen.

 Consequently, web designers shouldn’t include more than five options at a time on this menu.
 This platform has stuck to that rule well; they’ve only included four menu options.